Nebarnard/DegreeJobTracker/README.md

         ('YourUsernameHere', 'YourPasswordHashHere')
     ;
     ```
-4. (Optional) Delete the previous password by running the following sql, replacing  ***YourOldUsernameHere*** with the credentials you want to replace:
+5. (Optional) Delete the previous password by running the following sql, replacing  ***YourOldUsernameHere*** with the credentials you want to delete.
+Alternatively you can log into the application wiht these credentials and delete them from within the application:
     ```
     DELETE FROM user_credential
     WHERE username = 'YourOldUsernameHere'